e-evangelista/pull-request-prediction/README.md

 The dataset consists of over 1,000 GitHub projects and represents the top 1% of projects by total number of pull requests generated in 2013.
 Collectively, the projects include over 370,000 pull requests.

 For each pull request, three categories of attributes were identified: pull request characteristics, project characteristics, and developer-based features.
 Overall, 40 attributes were included for each pull request.
-Figure 1 below provides examples of some of the attributes in each attribute category [1].
+The following table provides examples of some of the attributes in each attribute category [1].

 ![](https://github.com/e-evangelista/pull-request-prediction/blob/master/Figure%201A.png)
 ![](https://github.com/e-evangelista/pull-request-prediction/blob/master/Figure%201B.png)

-Figure 1 - Pull Request Attributes by Category
+We then analyzed the project distribution by number of pull requests, noting the vast majority of projects have less than 2,000 pull requests.